“Understanding Monkeypox: Human Behavior and Zoonotic Threats Research”

 The modeling will be developed from scientific literature and data collected in near real time on the dominant behaviors towards the disease and members of the gbMSM community on social networks.

 “It is important to understand the modes of transmission of infectious diseases such as mpox, but it is equally crucial to analyze the influence of human behavior on the dynamics of diseases, argues Bouchra Nasri.
-Reducing its spread requires understanding how people react to information about the disease and how changes in behavior elicited by this reaction can interfere with public health strategies.”
+Reducing its spread requires understanding how people react to information regarding the disease and how changes in behavior elicited by this reaction can interfere with public health strategies.”

 Furthermore, for Professor Nasri’s team, the disproportionate impact of monkeypox in the gbMSM community suggests that other behavioral issues need to be considered.
-In particular, stigmatizing attitudes may translate into greater reluctance for people in the gbMSM community to seek public health services and influence public opinion about the disease.
+In particular, stigmatizing attitudes may translate into greater reluctance for people in the gbMSM community to seek public health services and influence public opinion regarding the disease.

 In the process, the project provides for the creation of a community advisory committee composed of experts and members of the gbMSM community in order to develop strategies adapted to the reality of this community and to quickly make the results of this research known to a large audience.